microsoft/Tocino/src/buildings/doc/source/buildings-design.rst

 The Buildings module provides:

  #. a new class (``Building``) that models the presence of a building in a simulation scenario;
- #. a new mobility model (``BuildingsMobilityModel``) that allows to specify the location, size and characteristics of buildings present in the simulated area, and allows the placement of nodes inside those buildings;
+ #. a new class (``MobilityBuildingInfo``) that allows to specify the location, size and characteristics of buildings present in the simulated area, and allows the placement of nodes inside those buildings;
  #. a container class with the definition of the most useful pathloss models and the correspondent variables called ``BuildingsPropagationLossModel``.
  #. a new propagation model (``HybridBuildingsPropagationLossModel``) working with the mobility model just introduced, that allows to model the phenomenon of indoor/outdoor propagation in the presence of buildings.
  #. a simplified model working only with Okumura Hata (``OhBuildingsPropagationLossModel``) considering the phenomenon of indoor/outdoor propagation in the presence of buildings.